tier4/AWSIM/docs/UserGuide/ProjectGuide/Components/EgoVehicle/EgoVehicle/index.md

 ```

 ### Architecture
-The *Ego Vehicle* architecture - with dependencies - is presented on the following diagram.
+The `EgoVehicle` architecture - with dependencies - is presented on the following diagram.

 ![ego vehicle structure diagram](../../../../../Introduction/AWSIM/egovehicle.png)

-**Communication**

-The communication between *Ego Vehicle* components is presented on two different diagrams - a flow diagram and a sequence diagram.
+The communication between `EgoVehicle` components is presented on two different diagrams - a flow diagram and a sequence diagram.

-The flow diagram presents a flow of information between the *Ego Vehicle* components.
+The flow diagram presents a flow of information between the `EgoVehicle` components.

 ![ego vehicle flow diagram](ego_vehicle_flow.png)